shutterstock_1880314864.jpg

 If the Agency decides that you should not be approved as an adoptive parent, you have twenty-eight days from the date of that “qualifying determination” in which to notify the Agency that you wish your application to be re-considered along with additional information or you can choose to refer the matter to the Independent Review Mechanism who will provide an independent view on whether you should be recommended to be approved as suitable to adopt a child.

 • Stage 2 Module 2 training is mandatory and usually takes place during stage 2 of the prospective adopter process concurrent to the assessment work.
 It normally takes place a couple of months after the stage 1 training (and as far as possible with the same group of people they did their Stage 1 and EPP training with).
 The training picks up from the end of stage 1 training and considers adoption in more detail, including the process of approval, family finding, matching and placement.
+Colleagues from the Family Finding Team join the training to explain about the children the Agency is currently family finding for and a Post Adoption Support Social Worker attends to talk about the lifelong support that is available to adoptive families.

 The training also explores the issues of compassion fatigue, post placement depression and asking for help.
 Learning from Disruptions inform this training.